 - For stovetop cooking, bring the broth to a boil and reduce heat to a simmer.
 Simmer for 10 minutes, turning the tempeh halfway through to make sure each piece gets equal time in the broth.
 Remove from the heat and allow it to sit in the broth until you’re ready to pan fry it.

-- Spray a large non-stick skillet with canola oil or cooking spray.
+- Heat a large non-stick skillet.
+(If it isn’t very nonstick, you may have to wipe it with a few drops canola oil or use cooking spray.)
 Put it on medium-high heat until hot, and then remove the tempeh slices from the broth and put them in the pan in a single layer.
 (I did this in two batches.)
 Cook until brown, and then turn.
 When they are almost brown on the second side, add a few tablespoons of the simmering broth to the skillet and allow it to evaporate.
 (This adds more flavor.)
 Remove from skillet and serve immediately.

 - Cajun Tempeh option: Sprinkle the tempeh with Creole seasoning just before you turn it for a spicy treat.